 The projects described below are all at different stages of completion but are used here to showcase how AWE's services may be applied.

 Developing a research project to be conducted in a zoo

 Research is not always a regular part of daily routines in zoo settings, and so the main challenge of establishing a research project here is getting the humans (and animals!) habituated to the necessary tasks.
 In this case, the project was being developed by a staff member and conducted alongside other duties, which presented further challenges.
 We successfully managed to choose a welfare-related topic that all members of the team were happy with, and guided the process of proposal-writing and training the animals for the task.
 The data collection phase is underway, so watch this space for some interesting results!

-If you are interested in AWE's expertise on a captive animal welfare issue, please do
+If you are interested in AWE's advice on a captive animal welfare issue, please